Landmarks and Wineculture Details

 Pfedelbach: Princes' Barrel and Master's Wine Press

-In this scenery, wine presses mark the wanderer's routes, quite literally: Between Öhringen and Pfedelbach, there were once eight wine presses situated along the road.
-Their names were such as Pfaffenkelter, the priest's press, Meisenkelter, the tit's press, or Wacholderkelter, the juniper's press - most of them have vanished today.
-Stones from the presses, however, still mark their spots – and a Wine Press Path reminds of the old locations.
+Here, wine presses mark the wanderer's routes.
+Between Öhringen and Pfedelbach, there were once eight wine presses along the road with names like the Priest's press, the Tit's press, or the Juniper's press.
+Most of them are no longer there but stones from the presses mark their spots and a Wine Press Path walks you back in time.

-Viticulture's role in the city's history probably was not a small one: In 1604, the "Lange Bau" is erected, a long-stretched half-timbered house with a master's cellar of 70 meters of length and 12 meters of width – big enough for storing several hundred of thousands of liters of wine.
+Viticulture's role in the city's history probably was not a small one: In 1604, the "Lange Bau" was erected, a long-stretched half-timbered house with a master's cellar 70 meters long and 12 meters wide – big enough for storing several hundred thousand liters of wine.
 Today, the Viticultural Museum of Pfedelbach documents the centuries old history of cultivating grapevines in the region.
 Its most impressive item on display is the third biggest wine cask in Germany: the Princes' Barrel from 1752 which was ordered by Prince Joseph von Hohenlohe Bartenstein and which held the legendary amount of 64 664 liters of wine.
 The last time it was filled with wine from the prince's tithe was in 1828 – with wine for the prince's troops.